tixl/tixl-consensus/readme.md

+# IMPORTANT

+This should be considered a prototype which is WIP.
+The consensus algorithm is only one part of the Tixl core.
+We decided to make it open source because we don't see a significant risk of somebody stealing the code and using it for another privacy coin.
+You will see a lot of commits in this repository over the next weeks.
+We think that combined with the commit messages of the other repositories being pushed into Discord, a good overview of our technical progress is given.

 ## Messages
 1. Cast vote for value V: I am Node N, my quorum slices are Q, and I vote V